• Skip to primary navigation

 2. Pour the cold tea on top and mix well to combine.

-3. Add cooked brown sugar boba pearls.
+3. Add the cooked brown sugar boba pearls.

 4. Pour cold milk on top and finish with a few ice cubes.
 Serve immediately.